Skip navigation

 What do the results mean?

-• Spina bifida, a condition in which the bones of the spine don't close around part of the spinal cord
+• Spina bifida, a condition in which the bones of the baby's spine don't close around part of the spinal cord.
+It often causes damage to the spinal cord and nerves.

-If your AFP test results aren't normal, you will likely have more tests to help make a diagnosis.
+If your AFP test results aren't normal, you will likely have more tests to help find out why.
+If you have questions about your results, talk with your provider.

 Learn more about laboratory tests, reference ranges, and understanding results.